Kenny Pickett: Philadelphia Eagles

-2024

 Following the Steelers' signing of Russell Wilson in the 2024 offseason, Pickett requested a trade.
 On March 16, 2024, he was traded to the Philadelphia Eagles along with a 2024 fourth-round pick (No. 120; Jaylen Wright) in exchange for a 2024 third-round pick (No. 98; Payton Wilson) and two 2025 seventh-round picks (No. 223 went to the Seattle Seahawks where they selected Damien Martinez) (No. 229; Donte Kent).

 Pickett entered the season as the backup quarterback behind incumbent starter Jalen Hurts, despite a competition with Tanner McKee.
 Pickett made his Eagles debut during a Week 7 28–3 road victory over the New York Giants.
 He attempted one pass, but it fell incomplete.
 Three weeks later, in a 34–6 road victory over the Dallas Cowboys, Pickett would relieve Hurts, completing 1-of-2 passes for five yards.

 During Week 16 against the Washington Commanders, Pickett replaced Hurts after he was ruled out with a concussion.
 Pickett finished the 36–33 road loss with 143 passing yards, a touchdown and an interception.
 Despite suffering a rib injury, he did not miss any plays.
 Pickett was named the Eagles' starter for the Week 17 matchup against the Cowboys.
 He completed 10-of-15 passes for 143 yards and a touchdown, while also rushing for a touchdown before leaving the eventual 41–7 victory in the third quarter with a rib injury.

 At the end of the NFC Championship game against the Washington Commanders, Pickett was substituted in for Hurts to kneel out the 55–23 victory.
 Pickett won his first Super Bowl when the Eagles defeated the Kansas City Chiefs in Super Bowl LIX.
 Pickett finished the game at quarterback for the Eagles, handing the ball off, attempting one pass, and then kneeling to close out the 40–22 victory.

 Cleveland Browns

-2025

-On March 12, 2025, the Eagles traded Pickett to the Cleveland Browns in exchange for a fifth-round pick (No. 164; the Pittsburgh Steelers selected Yahya Black) in the 2025 NFL draft and quarterback Dorian Thompson-Robinson.
+On March 12, 2025, the Eagles traded Pickett to the Cleveland Browns in exchange for Dorian Thompson-Robinson and a fifth-round pick in the 2025 NFL draft.
+Pickett entered training camp in a four-way competition with Joe Flacco, Dillon Gabriel, and Shedeur Sanders for Cleveland's starting quarterback role.
+A hamstring injury limited his participation in camp, and Pickett was named Flacco's backup before the start of the 2025 NFL season.

-Heading into the team's early pre-season practices, Pickett was one of five quarterbacks officially on the Browns' roster and was one of four (along with Joe Flacco, Dillon Gabriel and Shedeur Sanders) to compete for the role of starter as Deshaun Watson was ruled out of participating in the season.

 Las Vegas Raiders

-On August 25, 2025, Pickett was traded to the Las Vegas Raiders in exchange for a fifth-round pick in the 2026 NFL draft.
+On August 25, 2025, Pickett was traded to the Las Vegas Raiders in exchange for a fifth-round pick (141st overall) in the 2026 NFL draft.
+He spent the 2025 season as the backup to Geno Smith.
+After Smith hurt his shoulder in a Week 14 loss to the Denver Broncos, Pickett entered the game and made all but three of his 11 passes for 96 yards and a touchdown.
+Pickett was named the starter for the following week against the Philadelphia Eagles, where he completed 15-of-25 passes for 64 yards, was intercepted once, and sacked four times as the Raiders lost 31–0.
+Smith returned to the starting position for Week 16.